 - 1. Press and hold the control button and the power button.
 See . - 2.
-Release the power button but continue to hold down the control button for 15-30 seconds until the status LED indicator flashes amber. - 3.
+Release the power button but continue to hold down the control button for 30 seconds. - 3.
 Release the control button. - 4.
 The process is now complete.
 The product has been reset to the factory default settings.
-If no DHCP server is available on the network, the device IP address will default to one of the following: - Devices with AXIS OS 12.0 and later: Obtained from the link-local address subnet (169.254.0.0/16) - Devices with AXIS OS 11.11 and earlier: 192.168.0.90/24 - 5.
+If no DHCP server is available on the network, the default IP address is 192.168.0.90. - 5.
 Using the installation and management software tools, assign an IP address, set the password and access the video stream.

-You can also reset parameters to factory default through the device's web interface.
-Go to Maintenance > Factory default and click Default.
+It is also possible to reset parameters to factory default through the web interface.
+Go to Settings > System > Maintenance and click Default.